Atmosera-CoPilot-Dev/copilot-examples/regexp/regexp.md

 ```

 ```
 // Unit tests for isEmail function.
 ```

+Alternatively, use `/test`` in a Copilot prompt.

 We can repeat this process for verifying a phone number is valid as well for practice.

 ## Alternative for generating tests

 If you open inline chat and prompt with `/tests` and hit enter, it will generate tests for you (typically in a separate file)

 ## Running the app tests